 The Company earned its initial 50% interest in the Mary March Joint Venture by incurring \$755,000 of property expenditures and issuing 100,000 common shares valued at \$16,000 and 100,000 warrants valued at \$8,600.
 The Company is also required to make a cash payment of \$2,000,000 within six months of commercial production.
 The Company's interest is also subject to a 1% NSR royalty due upon commencement of commercial production.
 The remaining 50% interest in the Joint Venture is held by Glencore, on which the Company maintains a right of first refusal.
 For exploration expenditures during 2013, 2014, 2015 and 2016, Glencore was subject to a voluntary reduction due to non-participation of these exploration programs.
 Canstar now holds a 56% interest in the Joint Venture and Glencore holds a 44% interest.
+Glencore did not contribute to the current program and accordingly, will be subject to an additional voluntary reduction.

-The Mary March Joint Venture is comprised of four Fee Simple Grants consisting of five separate land parcels and covering 1,486.88 hectares and three map-staked licenses containing 264 claims and covering 6,600 hectares and is located approximately 20 kilometres east of the past producing Buchans mine, near Buchans Junction, Newfoundland.
+The Mary March Joint Venture is comprised of four Fee Simple Grants consisting of five separate land parcels and covering 1,486.88Ha and two map-staked licenses containing 8 claims and covering 200Ha hectares and is located approximately 20 kilometres east of the past producing Buchans mine, near Buchans Junction, Newfoundland.
 High grade Cu-Pb-Zn-Ag-Au massive sulphides of economic significance were discovered on the Mary March Joint Venture by Phelps in 1999, but the core discovery areas of the property had been dormant since August 2000.

 The Company resumed exploration on the property in 2012, completing a 2,320 meter drilling program, where semi-massive and massive sulphides were intersected in four holes MM-12-21, MM-12-23, MM-13-27, and MM-13-28.
 These results were followed up in Fall of 2013 by completing a 1,146 meter drilling program, where additional massive sulphides and stockwork mineralization was encountered in all three completed drillholes.
 The Company also completed a five-hole diamond drilling program during the summer of 2014 testing both the Mary March and Nancy April zones.
 Results of the program are encouraging, indicating further along-strike potential of Mary March and a thickening of the Nancy April system.
-The 2014 drill program represents the last drilling to be undertaken on the property and is described in more detail, by zone, in the following section.
+The Company also completed Phase I Drilling at the Mary March Zone, which consisted of drilling in five holes as well as downhole EM surveys on three of the five drill holes.
+The 2014 and 2019 drill programs are described in more detail, by zone, in the following section.